gavanderhoorn/rep/rep-xxxx.rst

 Shall not be changed.

 Rationale: this separates the (physical) attachment point for EEFs from the mathematical TCP frame (which don't necessarily have to coincide for all robots, and also don't need to have the same orientation).
+This makes attaching EEF models straightfoward () as no additional rotations are needed to align the EEF model with the robot flange link.

 tool0